Getting started

 Visit the package website for detailed documentation, function references, and tutorials.

-For a full list of available functions: Function Reference
+For a full list of available functions: Function reference

-Authentication and Access Requirements
+Authentication and access requirements

 Note: Authentication is valid for 24 hours.
 After that, you will need to log in again when running a new function.
+The package handles the expiration for you, so just log in again when prompted.

 You can access:

-• Your own projects — all MERMAID projects that you are part of
+• Your own projects — all MERMAID projects that you are part of (authentication needed)

-• Public projects — projects with data sharing policies set to public or public summary
+• Public projects — projects with data sharing policies set to public or public summary (no authentication needed)

 This dual access allows you to: